 Multiple Administration Consoles: As long as the primary console is running, all configuration changes should be made at the primary console.
 If you make changes at both a primary console and a secondary console, browser caching can cause you to create an invalid configuration.

-The following sections explain how to create additional administrator accounts and how to delegate rights to administrators:
+The following sections explain how to create additional administrator accounts, how to delegate rights to administrators and how to manage policy view administrators: